harryhope/hooked-on-redux/README.md

 ```

 ### The Store
-Hooked on Redux uses a redux store (either a new or existing one) along with a reducer creator called `createHookedOnReducer`.
+Hooked on Redux uses a Redux store (either a new or existing one) along with a reducer creator called `createHookedOnReducer`.
 This reducer creator will automatically manage state transformations so you won't need to think about reducers, actions or action creators.

 ```jsx
 const reducer = createHookedOnReducer()